 Button

-Mary continued to research marketing strategies for clothing brands and reached out to local influencers to start representing Wenatchi Wear.
+Mary continued researching marketing strategies for clothing brands and reached out to local influencers to represent Wenatchi Wear.
+Local news outlets soon followed, sharing stories about the new venture and helping build community awareness.

-The wildfires on the Colville Reservation in Washington State left many families without homes, clothes, food or a place to rest.
-Mary put out a call for help from our local community & opened their shop space up for collecting donations.
-They partnered with Indigenous lead organization to distribute the donations and several community members hauled loads of donation to the reservation, helped rebuild livestock fencing and more.
+That same year, wildfires on the Colville Reservation in Washington State left many families without homes, clothing, food, or shelter.
+Mary issued a call for help to the local community, opening their shop space to collect donations.
+They partnered with Indigenous-led organizations to distribute supplies, with community members transporting goods to the reservation, rebuilding livestock fencing, and providing essential support.

 • Wildfire Recovery efforts